Consensys/deposit-sc-dafny/wiki/sketch.md

 }
 ```

-### Computing the values of the siblings of next path after inserting a new value in the tree.
+### Computing the values of the siblings of next path after inserting a new value in the tree

 The `deposit()` function in the Deposit Smart Contract performs the computation of the values on `p` at the same time as it compute the values of the left siblings on `nextpath(p)` using the inserted value `seed` and the default values on the right siblings of `p`: